 They are, in the case of Iran, state sponsor of terrorism.

-But my friends, it was Madame Albright herself, what she, I guess wants us to conveniently forget, along with Jimmy Carter and Bill Clinton, who provided North Korea with the very means to go nuclear.
+But my friends, it was Madame Albright herself, what she, I guess, wants us to conveniently forget, along with Jimmy Carter and Bill Clinton, who provided North Korea with the very means to go nuclear.

 They honestly believe, because if we just treat them with respect, they'll respect us back.

-The new Castrati.
+The new castrati.

-So we gave them equipment, nuclear equipment, ostensibly to help build up their power program, but it didn't take long, and they figured out some conversions to go nuclear in terms of weapons grade.
+But it didn't take long, and they figured out some conversions to go nuclear in terms of weapons grade.

-Yes, they believe that giving a nuclear plant to an America-hating, potbellied dog eating, nutsoid communist dictator thug would result in him making electricity.
+Yes, they believe that giving a nuclear plant to an America-hating, pot-bellied, dog-eating, nutsoid communist dictator thug would result in him making electricity.

-Instead, he made nukes with them.
+Instead, he made nukes with him.

 Shazam, and who sent the wrong message to Iran?

-Carter created the Iran problem, which has resulted in Islamic fanatics taking over that government since uh 1979.
+Carter created the Iran problem, which has resulted in Islamic fanatics taking over that government since 1979.

-Now here's the ironic thing.
+Now, here's the ironic thing.

-We are winning the war on terrorist.
+We are winning the war on terror.

 Saddam Hussein is gone.